 For those who are new to points, I think it often helps to provide a simple strategy that allows people to earn a lot of miles quickly, so they can see the value in points.
 After all, if people can experience the benefits of redeeming miles firsthand, they’re much more likely to be engaged in the future.
 In general I prefer cards that earn transferrable points currencies for my everyday spend, though there are some airline credit cards that have big welcome bonuses, as well as valuable perks for holding onto the cards.

 Of airline cards, there’s no airline that allows you to earn as many miles in a short period of time as American, given that they have co-brand credit card agreements with both Barclaycard and Citi.
 That means two banks are competing for your business, rather than just one.
-The three most compelling welcome bonuses are as follows, and allow you to earn 180,000+ miles (these are all best-ever offers):
+The three most compelling welcome bonuses are as follows, and allow you to earn 150,000+ miles:

 - The AAdvantage Aviator Red World Elite Mastercard is offering 60,000 AAdvantage miles after making one purchase within 90 days; the card has a $95 annual fee

 I think the advice can be simplified even further for those who aren’t eligible and/or who don’t want to apply for business credit cards.

 If that’s the case, then the simplest way you can earn the most miles directly in a single airline program quickly is by applying for the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® and AAdvantage Aviator Red World Elite Mastercard the same day:

 - The Citi card offers 50,000 miles after spending $2,500, and has the first year’s annual fee waived

 - The Barclaycard offer 60,000 miles after making one purchase, and has a $95 annual fee